Altmark incident

 The Altmark incident (Norwegian: Altmark-affæren; German: Altmark-Zwischenfall) was a naval incident of World War II between British destroyers and the German tanker Altmark, which happened on 16–17 February 1940.
-It took place in what were, at that time, neutral Norwegian waters.
+It took place in what were neutral Norwegian waters.
 On board the Altmark were roughly 300 Allied prisoners (officially internees), whose ships had been sunk by the pocket battleship Graf Spee in the Southern Atlantic Ocean.

-British naval forces cornered the tanker and later the destroyer HMS Cossack boarded the Altmark near the Jøssingfjord and liberated all the prisoners; eight German sailors were killed and ten wounded during the hand-to-hand fighting which took place during the boarding.
+British naval forces cornered the tanker, and later the destroyer HMS Cossack boarded the Altmark near the Jøssingfjord and liberated all the prisoners.
+Eight German sailors were killed and ten wounded during hand-to-hand fighting, which took place during the boarding.
 A British sailor was also wounded during the fighting.
-The German government claimed that the boarding was a violation of international law and Norwegian neutrality, and later used the incident in the propaganda broadcasts of "Lord Haw-Haw".
+The internees were rescued and taken by Cossack to Britain.
+The German government claimed that the boarding had been a violation of international law and of Norwegian neutrality and later used the incident in the propaganda broadcasts of "Lord Haw-Haw".